Girls Like Girls: Adaptations

 In 2023, Kiyoko released a young adult novel based on the song and music video that functions as a continuation of the storyline.
-The coming-of-age story follows a 17-year-old Coley, as she struggles with the passing away of her mother and the difficult relationship with her father, she begins questioning her friendship with her classmate Sonya.
+The coming-of-age story follows a 17-year-old Coley, as she struggles with the death of her mother and the difficult relationship with her father, while she also begins questioning her friendship with her classmate Sonya.

 A feature film adaptation was first reported by Deadline on December 4, 2024, to be in development with Kiyoko taken directorial duties in her directorial debut.
 The worldwide rights were acquired by Focus Features, it is being produced by Marc Platt Productions and BuzzFeed Studios.
 The script is being written by Kiyoko and Stefanie Scott.
 In an interview with People, Kiyoko stated that development for the project started around a year after the release of the music video and stated that the song Greenlight, which she wrote in 2023, was written as expression of her frustrations in getting her film greenlit.
 On the 10-year anniversary of the song, Kiyoko announced that Maya da Costa and Myra Molloy were cast as Coley and Sonya respectively.
+The film was released on June 19, 2026.